In Flow, Mihaly Csikszentmihalyi, the author, dissects what “flow” is and how we can reach it.

-The author says that the best moments in our lives occur during flow, but that’s his own personal feeling and he has no data and no other way of backing it up.
+The author says that the best moments in our lives occur during flow, but that’s his own personal feeling, and he has no data or other way of backing it up.

 - Flow has limited utility when mastering a craft

-Today it seems to me that everyone is obsessing with “flow”.
-Yet, by the author’s own description a state of “flow” is only achievable when you’re doing a task you’re already good at.
+Today, it seems to me that everyone is obsessed with “flow”.
+Yet, by the author’s own description, a state of “flow” is only achievable when you’re doing a task you’re already good at.

-There is no point in seeking “flow” when you’re learning, which is what you should probably be doing most of the times unless you’re already world class (and let’s face it: we’re probably not there yet).
+There is no point in seeking “flow” when you’re learning, which is what you should probably be doing most of the time unless you’re already world-class (and let’s face it: we’re probably not there yet).

 - Flow is not easily applicable to all realms of life